Serving Our Community

 The City of Sheboygan Falls just replaced the aging play structure in Rochester Park for $75,000.
 But recognizing that the city budget is limited, we determined that other parks might also need updates – and after reviewing all parks, idenitfied that the leaning wood play structure in Woodview Park needed to be our first priority.
 We went door to door, dropping off over 150 park surveys in the neighborhood, and then hosted a night in the park to meet and talk with these same neighbors, resulting in a partnership to get the project underway.

 We are committing $8,000 of club funds towards this project.
 Working together with the neighbors, we will continue to hold fundraisers to build up the park.
 Once this project is complete, we will identify the next Sheboygan Falls park that needs updating, and work to provide fun play spaces in all our parks.

 Every year the Kiwanis Club awards scholarships to graduating seniors of Sheboygan Falls High School.
-Two to three Scholarships are awarded depending on the funds raised during the previous year.
+The Scholarships are awarded depending on the funds raised during the previous year.
 The District Foundation also provides a matching contribution which goes towards the amount awarded.
-The 2011 Scholarship winners were Samantha Audino and Brooke Buehler.

 As a part of the annual review process, a committee of Kiwanis members assesses each applications and identifies the top candidates.
 The committee bases their assessment on four main criteria: the students leadership qualities, their contribution to the community, academic achievement, and financial need.
 Students interested in applying for next year's should contact the High School Office for more information.